NFL on American television: Flexible scheduling

 In the 2014 NFL season, a related policy known as "cross-flexing" became available, where games can now be swapped between CBS and Fox, regardless of conference, in order to improve balance between the two networks, and expand the distribution of noteworthy games.
 A notable example occurred in the final week of the season, where a game between the Atlanta Falcons and Carolina Panthers playing in Atlanta to clinch the NFC South division (which was tentatively scheduled for Fox with a 1 p.m. kickoff) was cross-flexed to CBS and moved to a 4:25 p.m. kickoff, in order to give CBS a late-afternoon game with serious playoff implications (since Fox was also, by virtue of its package, to air a game between Detroit and Green Bay that would determine the NFC North champion and a first-round bye, and the AFC North title game between Cincinnati and Pittsburgh had been flexed to Sunday Night Football).

 In the 2020 offseason, the NFL queried its teams on the possibility of expanding flexible scheduling to Monday Night Football.
 No consensus was achieved on whether or not such an expansion would be viable, as travel and lodging reservations are set in advance and would require visiting teams to book hotels for an extra day because of the uncertainty such a flex option would entail, as would syndication issues under the league's local syndication policies.
 Flexible scheduling would not take effect until Monday Night Football's next contract begins in 2022.

-In 2020, because of numerous pandemic-related issues that led to CBS losing a 1 PM (Pittsburgh vs Tennessee) and a 4:25 PM (New England at Kansas City) game during Week 4, the NFL used the flexible schedule rule to move Indianapolis at Chicago from 1 PM to 4:25 PM.
+In 2020, because of numerous pandemic-related issues that led to CBS losing a 1 (Pittsburgh vs Tennessee) and 4:25 PM (New England at Kansas City) game in Week 4, the NFL used the flexible schedule rule to move Indianapolis at Chicago from 1 to 4:25 PM.